Premium Dog Food — or Premium Words?

 OK, so you think the word “natural” might be an exception?
 Right?

 Well, think again.

-On a pet food package, the legal truth can be found in one place.
+The legal truth can be found in one place.
 And one place only.
-The government-regulated portion of the label.
+The FDA-regulated portion of the label.

 And nowhere else.

-For this reason, we never blindly trust the pictures on the bag… or the words premium, gourmet or natural when we judge dog food.
+And WHY we never pay ANY attention to the pictures on the bag… or the words premium, gourmet or natural on the package when we evaluate any dog food.